nsgLUMS/sigcomm2023-aw4a/README.md

-# RankBasedReduce
+# AW4A
-Systematic design to reduce webpages by assigning weights to images.
+Systematic design to reduce webpages using Image Reduction.

 ## Installation guide
 Install imagemagick and webp with the following commands: